' Discharge of Student Loan Debt - Law Offices of Robert M. Geller

 Unfortunately, even with the possibility you’ll qualify for a discharge based on your medical situation, some student loans do not permit discharge.
 Essentially in these cases, it isn’t your circumstances that disqualify you, it’s the loan itself.
 For most, the qualifications for a TPD discharge do not apply to private student loans.

-It’s important to get a clear understanding whether or not your student loan could qualify for a discharge, as this can help you make decisions about your overall financial situation.
+It’s important to get a clear understanding whether or not your student loan could qualify for a discharge.
+This can help you make decisions about your overall financial situation.
 We can help you make this determination and move forward with your bankruptcy plans.
 We can also offer options for resolving your student loan debt through other means.

 For more information or to schedule a bankruptcy lawyer consultation, contact the Law Offices of Robert M. Geller at 813.254.5696.